API Key Generation¶

 -X converts a CLI command to XML which is

-required for the API request: show clock
+required for the API request: show clock is converted

-to <show><clock></clock></show>
+to <show><clock></clock></show>.

 -x prints the XML response to stdout.